Is the White House declaring a policy war on California?

 Washington (CNN)It's Washington versus California on marijuana, climate change, offshore oil drilling and immigration this week as bubbling disagreements between President Donald Trump's administration and California all seemed to spill over at once.

-The Trump administration picked a notable moment to undo the Obama-era legal guidance that seemed to give states leeway to legalize marijuana: four days after California, the nation's largest and most important state economically, officially legalized marijuana for recreational purposes.
+The Trump administration picked a notable moment to undo the Obama-era legal guidance that seemed to give states leeway to legalize marijuana: four days after California, the nation's largest by population and most important state economically, officially legalized marijuana for recreational purposes.

 There's more.